ananthakumaran/ananthakumaran.github.com/_posts/wicket/2010-3-21-wicket-custom-paging-navigator.markdown

 Extend the Component
 --------------------
-First we need the extend the PagingNavigator.
+First we need to extend the Component, in our case it is PagingNavigator.

 {% highlight java %}
 public class CustomPagingNavigator extends PagingNavigator